lwjohnst86/analyzing-cohorts-course/chapter2.md

 ```

 `@instructions`
-- Check the original levels of education.
-- Convert the education values to human readable format using `case_when` inside of `mutate`.
+- Convert the education values to human readable format using `case_when`.
-- The original education numbers should correspond to the following:
+- The original education numbers should correspond to the following strings:
     - 1: "0-11 years"
     - 2: "High School"
     - 3: "Vocational"